martinmarsh/navmux/README.md

 The package can also decode NMEA 0183 messages and log data.

-The use of yaml config allows an inputs to be passed to multiple inputs.
+A yaml config file read on start up is used to define how messages are routed to different devices/ports

 Typically a usb serial port adapter plugged into the Rpi would collect legacy 0183 messages and pass them to different out put serial ports, UDP clients and to a log function.